When can babies eat mango?

 Yes!
 Mangoes are chock full of vitamins.
 They’re loaded with beta-carotene, which your baby needs convert to vitamin A for healthy eyes and a strong immune system.
 Mangoes also contain tons of vitamin C, a powerful antioxidant that powers bone growth and hormone function—and helps our bodies absorb iron for healthy blood.
 Finally, mangoes contain most B-vitamins, including high levels of folate (for cell growth) and vitamin B6, a nutrient that powers many of our brain and body functions but is often deficient in babies.

 Compared to other fruits, mangoes contain lots of natural sugar, so they are best served in moderation as your baby’s palate and food preferences develop.

 Are mangoes a common choking hazard for babies?

 Yes.
 Mangoes are firm and slippery—two qualities that can increase the risk—and sometimes the flesh is stringy which can be challenging for little eaters.
-Read on to learn how to reduce the risk and with age-specific preparation suggestions.
+Check out how to reduce the risk with our age-specific preparation suggestions.